id-contact/docs/webdocs/docs/setup.md

 internal_url = "http://localhost:8002"
 port = 8002
 ```
-As per our design above, we set the port to 8002 to give space for the other two servers
+As per our design above, we set the port to 8002 to give space for the other two servers.

 The only other information the communication test plugin needs are the keys to decrypt and verify authentication results.
 Again, using the example keys from above, we get
 ```